 All schools have to spend the sport funding on improving their provision of PE and sport, but there is freedom to choose how we do it.
 At Greenland Community Primary School we recognise the contribution of PE to the health and well-being of the children.

 In addition, we believe that an innovative and varied PE curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude and academic achievement of all children.

 Planned Sports Premium Spend for 2018/19

-To view Greenland’s intended spend of our 2018-19 Sports Premium allocation please click here: Sport Premium Allocation 2018-19.
+To view Greenland’s allocated and intended spend of our 2018-19 Sports Premium allocation please click here: Sport Premium Allocation 2018-19.

 Meeting national curriculum requirements for swimming and water safety